Cloud-Computing-Spring-2025/webserver-log-analysis-hive-Scheruk1701/README.md

 ```sql
 SELECT COUNT(*) AS total_requests FROM web_logs;
 ```
+- This query retrieves the total number of requests made to the web server by counting all entries in the web_logs table.

 #### b) Analyze Status Codes
 ```sql
 SELECT status, COUNT(*) AS count FROM web_logs GROUP BY status;
 ```
+- This query groups web requests by HTTP status codes and counts the number of occurrences of each status code, helping to understand server responses.

 #### c) Identify Most Visited Pages
 ```sql
 SELECT url, COUNT(*) AS visits